15 Best Cable Machine Leg Exercises (With Workout Routine)

 Cable standing Single leg calf raises are one of the best ways of building your calf muscles.

-It is a very effective isolation exercise which targets the Gastrocnemius and Soleus muscles.
+It is a very effective isolation exercise that targets the Gastrocnemius and Soleus muscles.

 Cable Standing One Leg Calf Raise